kismetwireless/kismet/docs/dev/datasource.md

 Responses:
 * NONE

+#### NEWSOURCE (Datasource->Kismet Network)
+Sent from a datasource running in network mode (remote capture) to Kismet to tell it to create a source and attach it to the network socket.

+The driver type must be included so that Kismet knows how to map the remote interface.

+Kismet will respond by initiating a typical OPENDEVICE sequence to sync the state.

+KV Pairs:
+* DEFINITION
+* SOURCETYPE

+Responses:
+* OPENDEVICE

 #### OPENDEVICE (Kismet->Datasource)
 Open a device.
 This should only be sent to a datasource which is capable of handling this device type, but may still return errors.